vapor/docs/3.0/docs/getting-started/services.md

 Services is a framework for creating things you need in your application in a type-safe fashion with protocol and environment support.

 The Services framework is designed to be thread unsafe.
-The framework aims to guarantee that a service exists on the same [EventLoop](../async/eventloop.md) it was created from and will be used on.
+The framework aims to guarantee that a service exists on the same EventLoop it was created from and will be used on.

-## Glossary

-### Container
+## Container

-Containers are [EventLoops](../async/eventloop.md) that can create and cache services.
+Containers are event loops that can create and cache services.

-[`Request`](../http/request.md) is the most common `Container` type, which can be accessed in every [`Route`](../getting-started/routing.md).
+Request is the most common `Container` type, which can be accessed in every [`Route`](../getting-started/routing.md).

 Containers cache instances of a given service (keyed by the requested protocol) on a per-container basis.